 There is a detailed ROI model for Hitachi ID Systems identity management and access governance solutions at:

 ROI from Password Manager is principally due to improved user productivity (fewer password problems) and reduced workload for the help desk.

-Password Manager is key element in an organization's identity management and access governance infrastructure.
-Other components may include user provisioning automation, such as Identity Manager, directories, meta directories, web single sign-on (WSSO) and web access management (WAM) products.
+Password management is key element in an organization's identity management and access governance infrastructure.
+Other components may include automated onboarding/deactivation, an access request portal, authorization workflow, access certification, directories, meta directories, web single sign-on (WSSO) and web access management (WAM) products.

 Password Manager may be compared to other identity management and access governance products as follows:

 Some password management products focus mainly on password reset.

 Password Manager's advantage over such products is a fundamentally different strategy.
 With Password Manager, customers first seek to eliminate problems, through password synchronization.
 Self-service is used to divert remaining problems, rather than as a primary tool for call volume management.